artemisamsx/artemisa/README.md

-# ArteMSX computer
+# Artemisa MSX Computer System

-This repository contains documentation and designs for a MSX computer that can be build using discrete components and original integrated circuits.
+This repository contains documentation and designs for a MSX computer that can be build using discrete components and original integrated circuits, codenamed Artemisa.

-This is still work in progress.
+This is still work in progress, but you may find some specs and designs in this repository.

 ## Specifications